ESIPFed/QueryAnalyticsOfBigClimateData/README.md

 Prototye development was funded through the ESIP Testbed initiative.

-For questions/comments, email Zhenlong Li at zhenlong@sc.edu .
+For questions/comments, contact Zhenlong Li at zhenlong@sc.edu .